matestack/matestack-ui-core/docs/concepts/component.md

 ## Component configuration

-Below, we give an overview of the various possibilities Matestack gives you with your components!
+See below for an overview of the various possibilities Matestack provides for component configuration, both for custom and core components!

 ### Passing options to components

-By passing options to your component, they get even more useful and flexible!
+By passing options to a component, they get very flexible and can take various input, e.g. *i18n* strings or *instance variables*!

 #### Passing options as a hash

-As before, we create our component in it's respective file:
+As before, create a component in it's respective file, in this case `app/matestack/components/static/cell/component.rb`:

 ```ruby
 class Static::Cell::Component < Component::Cell::Static